nikhilch23/git_github/2. Version Control/README.md

 	* The central code is distributed  to all the cloned repositories.
 	* If the central code get lost, the others will still have access to the code through their clones.

-### Git and GitHub difference.

-* Git is a DVCS.
-* GitHub hosts a large number of OS projects that are tracked using git.
-"Even git itself".
-* Git is a tool and Github is a service provider.

-### Services which GitHub provides:

-1. GitHub student pack.
-(Use your institute mail id to sign up)
-2. GitHub pages.

 ### Git over other Version Controls?